-To comply with accreditation standards set by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), no more than 12 credit hours of communications courses from any other journalism program will be accepted for credit toward the 123 credit hours required for graduation.
+No more than 12 credit hours from any other journalism program will be accepted for credit toward the 123 credit hours required for graduation.

-All transfer communications courses must be evaluated by the associate dean to be accepted in fulfillment of requirements for the journalism major.
+All transfer journalism courses must be evaluated by the associate dean to be accepted in fulfillment of requirements for the journalism major.